ask5/awesome_recipes/README.md

 Database

-    I have used SQLite database which is included in the repository.
-If you want to use a different database then execute the following command to create tables.
+    I have used SQLite database which is included in the root.
+If you want to use a different database then update the settings.py and execute the following command to create tables.

     python manage.py migrate